Ben Kingree

 Ben Kingree III (September 7, 1934 – March 6, 2015) was an American politician and lawyer.

 Born in Shelbyville, Tennessee, Kingree served in the United States Marine Corps.
 He then received his bachelor's and law degrees from Vanderbilt University.
-He practiced law in Shelbyville, Tennessee.
+He practiced law in Shelbyville, Tennessee and in Atlanta, GA.
 Kingree served in the Tennessee House of Representatives from 1967 to 1969 and was a Democrat.
 In 1972, Kingree moved to Atlanta, Georgia and practiced law.
 He died in Hilton Head Island, South Carolina where he lived.